 Alarms Section: History and Problems

 Intrusion or burglar alarms have been in existence for over 50 years.
 Originally, most alarm companies provided armed response by private security personnel.
 Under this process, the cost was covered by the alarm users.
 Over the years, most alarm companies eliminated response by security personnel and transferred responsibility to local police agencies.
-This created a situation in which alarm users received a specialized service at the cost to the general taxpayer.
+This created a situation in which alarm users received a special service at the cost to the general taxpayer.
 Because of the dramatic growth in alarm installations and false alarms, the cost to provide this service can no longer be ignored.

 As recently as 1995, the City recognized the increasing rate of false alarms and its negative affect on City finances and police resources.
 To address the issue, the City reduced the number of "free" false alarms, required alarm companies to call their clients before requesting dispatch, and established alarm school to educate owners on false alarm reduction strategies.